Search results for

 • Anker Soundcore Space Q45 — August 25, 2022

 As you can see from the list above, Anker tends to refresh its Soundcore Life Q-series headphones approximately every year.
-For example, the Anker Soundcore Life Q35 came to market just five months after the Soundcore Life Q30 launched.
-The latest Soundcore Space Q45 followed one year and six months later on August 25, 2022.
-Taking the average time between each release, we should have seen the Anker Soundcore Life Q50 materialize in the summer of 2023.
-Given it has been two years and six months since the company’s last Life Q headphones, fans will be chomping at the bit for an official announcement.
+For example, the Anker Soundcore Life Q35 launched just five months after the Soundcore Life Q30.
+The latest Soundcore Space Q45 were released one year and six months later on August 25, 2022.
+Taking the average time between each headphone, we should have seen the Anker Soundcore Life Q50 materialize in the summer of 2023.
+We must wait for official confirmation.

 Should you wait for the Anker Soundcore Life Q50?